h4tguy/dbproj/README.md

 They are not shown questions they have already answered.
 They are also able to give any questions a score from 1 to 100 along with a reason for their rating.
 Students can also navigate back to the main menu at any point.

+Teachers are able to view a class list, reporting back the results of all the students (in terms of how well they did at answering questions).
+They can also view all 'weak' questions - questions which no one answered correctly or that were rated very poorly.
+They can flag these weak questions as unusable, in which case they will not be asked in the future.
+They can also view a report on all the questions that have been submitted, check a specific students' performance at answering questions, and check a specific students' questions.
+Teachers are also given the ability to generate a test of 10 questions, with a certain number of questions of varying levels of difficulty.

 Database Implementation
 =======================